tiptapinc/zerog/README.rst

 A developer creates an application with an API layer with endpoints corresponding to jobs.
 A :code:`POST` request to one of thse endpoints will kick off the job queueing process.
 The job corresponding with that endpoint will be created, saved to the datastore, and its uuid added to the corresponding beanstalk tube ("queue").
 Workers watching these queues will pick up jobs as they come in.
 The workers will pull the correct job information from the datastore by job uuid, instantiate the job by its job type, and then run the job.
 Any updates that occur during the execution of the job, such as progress updates, will be intermittenly saved to the datastore, and so the job data can be pulled at anytime by a watcher to keep track of the progress of the job.

-Using Geyser
+Using ZeroG
 ============

 Creating a New Job
 ------------------

-All geyser jobs must inherit from BaseJob.
-BaseJob includes all of the base attributes required for geyser to identify, save, run, and report on a job.
+All zeroG jobs must inherit from BaseJob.
+BaseJob includes all of the base attributes required for zeroG to identify, save, run, and report on a job.
 BaseJob includes the methods for saving jobs to the datastore (currently Couchbase), loading jobs from the datastore, instantiating jobs based on the data from the datastore, enqueuing jobs on their respective queues, and updating job attributes.

 *MyJob*
-    MyJob inherits from :code:`geyser.BaseJob` to have all of the required base functionality and attributes.
+    MyJob inherits from :code:`zeroG.BaseJob` to have all of the required base functionality and attributes.
 The developer can add additional attributes in :code:`__init__` as required for a job's function as well as the job type and queue name for the specific job.
 The inheriting class must overwrite the :code:`run` method.

     .. code-block:: python